 Must have completed at least nine hours at GSU and must be enrolled for at least six hours.
 Must be a minority student.
-Recipient will be required to volunteer at least two nights during the Alumni Phonathon.
-Amount of award: \$250 to \$500.
+Recipient will be required to volunteer two nights during the Alumni Phonathon.

+Amount of Award: \$250 to \$500.

-How to apply: Candidates must send letter of application to division chair of Education.
+Apply to: Candidates must send letter of application to the division chair of Education.
 Letter should feature candidate's qualifications.
 Office of Alumni Relations coordinates selection process.
 Contact GSU Office of Financial Aid.
 Selection: Chair selects the winner.